Last update: Monday, May 5, 2014.

 It definitely is possible that Houston will gradually fall in love with a quarterback prospect, but right now, I think Bill O'Brien will look to work with a veteran and target a Russell Wilson-like or Colin Kaepernick-like quarterback on the second day of the 2014 NFL Draft.
 If that plan doesn't work next season, the 2015 NFL Draft is loaded at the quarterback position, so the Texans can aim to get their franchise signal-caller in Year 2 of O'Brien's regime.

-Even though Houston had a rough 2013, general manager Rick Smith and his staff have built a talented roster.
+Even though Houston had a rough 2013, general manager Rick Smith has built a talented roster.
 The Texans could use an edge-rusher to come from the other side of J.J.
 Watt.
 With Clowney's blinding speed and rare athleticism, he'll fit just fine in a 3-4.

 The 6-foot-5, 266-pounder has the athletic talent to be a Hall of Fame player.
 There were times when Clowney was impossible to single-block with his elite repertoire of pass-rushing moves.
 Not only is Clowney a great pass rusher, he can be ferocious against the run.

 Athletically, there is nothing Clowney can't do on a football field.
 Saying that Clowney is extremely fast is an understatement.
 At the Combine he timed as fast as a wide receiver and he plays with that speed.
 His burst off the snap and ability to close on the quarterback is out of this world.
 Immediately Clowney will be one of the fastest front seven defenders in the NFL.
 Clowney also has natural power.
 He uses that strength to shed blocks and can bull rush offensive tackles down the pocket.
 Clowney has a great repertoire of pass rushing moves that will only get better with more coaching.
 It would be a shock if Clowney wasn't a steady double-digit sacker producer in the NFL.